Children and Technology: 5 Tips for MilParents

-Technology does offer tremendous benefits.
+Technology offers tremendous benefits.
 It connects MilParents to a wider community of support and serves as a gateway to resources and services that help you master your MilLife.
 The best lesson you can pass on to your child, then, is how to use technology responsibly – what to watch out for online and how to navigate safely through cyberspace – as well as how to use it in moderation.

 - When your kids watch TV, make sure it’s appropriate for their age.
-Tune in together so you can see your child’s reaction to violent or sophisticated content and talk to them about it.
+Tune in together so you can see your child’s reaction to violent or explicit content and talk to them about it.

 - Put your device away and out of reach when you drive, and anytime you are engaged in activities that require your full attention.